4kills/go-libdeflate/README.md

 For example: This library only needed ~34% of the time required by the standard library to decompress the packets on an Intel Core i5-6600K on Windows.
 That makes the standard library a substantial **~194.1% slower** than this library.

+## Compression Ratio

+Across all of the benchmarks on all the different hardware / operating systems the compression ratios were consistent:
+This library had a compression ratio of **5.77** while the standard library had a compression ratio of **5.75**, which is a negligible difference.

+The compression ratio r is calculated as r = ucs / cs, where ucs = uncompressed size and cs = compressed size.

 # License